ternaustralia/TERN-Data-Skills/ESA2025/README.md

 ## Presentation Slides

-The presentation slide can be viewed or downloaded from TBA
+The presentation slide can be viewed or downloaded from https://ternaus.atlassian.net/wiki/spaces/TERNSup/pages/3525640302/ESA2025

 ## Citation